A quick cluster upgrade using Amazon Aurora MySQL's Blue/Green Deployments feature

 - Execute B/G switching

-- There will be about 1 minute of downtime until the switchover is complete.
+- There will be approximately one minute of downtime until the switchover is complete.

 - Upgrade complete